glennon/FlowDataModelTools/README.md

 Flow Data Model Tools
 License

-Important Update #1, 10/2009: Due to the problem noted in Update #2, I reprogrammed the flow tools as a Python script.
+Update #1, 10/2009: Due to the problem noted in Update #2, I reprogrammed the flow tools as a Python script.
 As such, the Flow Data Model Tools are now deprecated.
 Those tools still work, but are exceedingly quirky.
 To download and use Flowpy, visit: http://enj.com/software.

-Important Update #2, 7/2008: The software broke in 9.2/9.3, so we hardcoded an unsavory workaround to make it work.
+Update #2, 7/2008: The software broke in 9.2/9.3, so we hardcoded an unsavory workaround to make it work.
 To make the flow tools work, your files and output must be in the directory: "C:\temp\flow\"

+Update #3, 15 June 2013: If you're looking for FlowpyGIS, head over to its github repo.
+Any updates new stuff will be hosted on github.
+Its previous home (enj.com/software) will probably be repurposed before too long.
+I suppose I should update the license too.
+For now, enjoy the nostalgia of all caps.

 Copyright © 2004-2008 J. Alan Glennon, Department of Geography, University of California, Santa Barbara, CA 93106.
 All Rights Reserved.